mauvm/logotome/README.md

 This will be the workflow of Logotome:

 1. When someone comments on a PR, the webhook is triggered, which contacts the Logotome server;
-2. The `VOTERS` file is fetched and the owners are determined;
+2. The `VOTERS` file is fetched and the voters are determined;
 3. Next the pull requests and their comments are fetched;
 4. Non-voter comments on the PR will be filtered out;
 5. The comments will be checked for "LGTM" or ":+1:"
-6. If the majority (50% or more) of the voters thinks it looks good, the PR will be merged automatically.
+6. If the majority of the voters thinks it looks good, the PR will be merged automatically.